Zhangliubin/commandParser-1.1/docs/en/usage/ui/export.md

 ## Java Script Builder Format

-`Java Script Builder Format` creates a single instance of the parser, which accesses the parameter parsing information (value, whether it was passed in, captured value) by command names (any command name of the command item), and requires formatting when getting the value.
+`Java Script Builder Format` creates a single instance of the CommandParser, which achieves accessing the parameter information (value, whether it was passed in, captured value) by command names (any command name of the command item), and requires formatting when getting the values.
 This format supports the following API methods:

 | API                                      | Return Type    | Description                                                  |
 | :--------------------------------------- | :------------- | :----------------------------------------------------------- |